Email:

 Native regeneration under mature pine, Gisborne.
 Photos: Meg Graeme

-This is a five-year project supported by MPI through the Sustainable Food and Fibre Futures fund, and our forestry partners.
+Fenced trial site in NorthlandFenced trial site in NorthlandThis is a five-year project supported by MPI through the Sustainable Food and Fibre Futures fund, and our forestry partners.

-● Recommendations for best-practice transitional forestry and monitoring.
+• Recommendations for best-practice transitional forestry and monitoring.

 Background

 The advent of permanent forestry and carbon farming under the Emissions Trading Scheme (ETS) has sparked debate on the potential to manage transitions from exotic to native forest.
 The case for using fast growing exotic trees (e.g., Pinus or Eucalyptus) as the primary vehicle for rapid early carbon storage is compelling and is garnering much interest among landowners interested in permanent forestry options.
 In other circumstances, large tracts of exotic plantation on highly erodible or environmentally sensitive sites (e.g., Tairāwhiti) will need alternative forest management options to conventional clear-fell harvesting.
-Likewise, effective management options need to be explored for areas afflicted with wilding conifers where a transition to native forest is conceivable (e.g., See video: https://vimeo.com/592450395).
+Likewise, effective management options need to be explored for areas afflicted with wilding conifers where a transition to native forest is conceivable (e.g., see video: https://vimeo.com/592450395).

-Extensive pine planting programs have been established with support from Te Uru Rākau and have been incentivised by the ETS.
+Extensive pine planting programmes have been established with support from Te Uru Rākau and have been incentivised by the ETS.
 Irrespective of any changes that might occur to the definition of permanent forest in the NZ ETS, permanent exotic forestry is already a major land use across NZ and we urgently need this research to guide its management.
 This research will help inform relevant policy settings and regulation on this matter, and to inform, and shape, forest establishment and management practices, to ensure that successful transitions to native forest does indeed occur.
 The current state of knowledge on such transitional forestry and the priorities for research have been presented in the Forbes Ecology 2021 report for MPI.

 Progress to date